 Release devices.
 Release devices hold doors in an open position.
 They include closer holders, electromagnetic, and electromechanical releases.
 Usually housed on a wall, release devices are commonly found on fire doors.

-While fire doors remain closed and securely latched during a fire for containment, these doors are commonly kept in an open position during non-emergencies.
+While fire doors always have to be closed and securely latched during a fire for containment, these doors are commonly kept in an open position during non-emergencies.
 Release devices operate in conjunction with a door closer.
 The devices are electronic and tied into a building’s alarm system so that in an emergency, fire doors can be automatically closed once the fire alarm is triggered.
+This allows for containment of a fire, limits damage, and saves lives.

 BHMA requires specific testing for hardware used for means of egress.
 Its function during emergencies requires special consideration.
 In many cases, hardware must meet additional standards and codes before it can be tested to BHMA standards.